os-autoinst/opensuse-jobgroups/README.md

 You can find the individual jobgroups in the `job_groups` directory.
 The mapping of the serverside job group IDs to these files is done in `job_groups.yaml`.

+## tool.py

+All operations in this repo can be done using the `tool.py` script.
+It only uses python3 standard libraries but it requires `openqa-cli` tool to be installed.

+For most operations it needs API credentials for openqa.opensuse.org.
+They can be supplied in three different ways:

+* `APIKEY` and `APISECRET` environment variables
+* `~/.config/openqa/client.conf`
+* `/etc/openqa/client.conf`

+It always must be called with the root of this git repo as the current working directory.

+For more information refer to `./tool.py --help`.

 ## Adding a new job group